 It is unlikely he received seed catalogues in the mail as most present day, northern gardeners do by March.
 Neither do I, having by moving shaken them off.
-So I plan my garden based on memories of past gardens rather than by beguiling brochure photographs.
-When the time comes, I will probably pick up seeds, seed potatoes and tomato plants at Whitney’s Farm Market, in Cheshire.

 I draw the garden to scale on graph paper.
 Placing crops, I remember that tomatoes and potatoes need to go somewhere else from their previous year’s location.
 I don’t have olive trees in Western Massachusetts but I do have a high bush blueberry in my garden.
 In one instance last year the actual exceeded the plan.
 I planted the tomatoes around the bush.
 After the blueberries were by, the tomato vines took off and were supported by the bush.
 Companion planting that I won’t be able to arrange this year.

 I eschew corn, as taking too much space and too much out of the soil.
 Besides, the Chenail family makes excellent sweet corn available at their farm stand in Williamstown.
 I leave room for several plantings of lettuce and peas -- the vines next to the fence for climbing.
 I determine to plant some spinach again.
 In my ideal garden it won’t bolt so quickly -- although I also plan for chard, as a backup.